 Fission products entering the body through inhalation or ingestion concentrate in various tissues and act as sources of internal radiation.
-The ability of a radionuclide to enter the blood stream is determine the state.
-The radioelements formed in fission are predominantly oxides which have a limited solubility in body fluids.
+The ability of a radionuclide to enter the blood stream is determine Construction the predominantly oxides which have a limited solubility in body fluids.
 On this basis only a few of the radioelements can become available to the body.
 However, the amount that can produce injurious effects when deposited within the body is minute because of the close proximity of the isotope to the tissues it irradiates and because the isotope continues to irradiate these tissues until it is removed by biological turnover or is rendered harmless by radioactive decay.
 The effects of radiation from internally deposited emitters are the same as those from external radiation.
 The distinguishing feature of internal radiation, however, is its long continuing nature.